Recidvst/bash/README.md

-# bash
+# dotfiles
-Current bashrc and inputrc files with some customisations like colours, git status, job status etc.
+- Current bashrc and inputrc files with some customisations like colours, git status, job status etc.